Global-Release-Tooling/backstage-ReleaseT-Test/docs/index.md

-To test public repo in Global-Release-Tooling test org
+To test public repo in Global-Release-Tooling Test Org